-Training starts with 2.5 days at Thriveworks headquarters.
-During this initial training, you’ll get Thriveworks 400+ page operations manual, and access to our franchise intranet that has literally thousands of pages of documents (that you will actually use, a lot!) and includes everything from print-on-demand rack cards, to employment contracts, to client intake paperwork.
+Training starts with a 2.5 day orientation in person at Thriveworks headquarters.
+During this initial orientation, you’ll get Thriveworks 400+ page operations manual, and access to our franchise intranet that has literally thousands of pages of documents and includes everything from print-on-demand promotion materials, to employment contracts, to sample client intake paperwork.

-After that, you’ll have meetings by phone or video at least weekly with an experienced mentor.
-Weekly meetings will occur indefinitely, or until you opt for less frequent bi-weekly meetings (usually after about 6 month’s franchisees will move to bi-weekly meetings).
+After that, you’ll be connected with an experienced mentor.
+You’ll have scheduled weekly meetings, as well as be touching base throughout the week by phone, video, or text message.
+Your weekly meetings will occur indefinitely, or until you opt for less frequent meetings (usually after about 6 month’s franchisees will move to bi-weekly appointments).

-You will also have your mentor’s direct phone number, and can reach him/her anytime.
-You’ll also have access to Thriveworks in-house recruiters, HR professionals, marketers, billers, schedulers, healthcare execs, finance department, in house attorney…everyone!
-And you can contact any of them, anytime, if you have a question.
+You’ll also have access to Thriveworks team at large including our in-house recruiters, HR professionals, marketers, billers, schedulers, healthcare executives, our finance department…basically the whole team!
+And you can contact them, anytime, if you have a question or need advice.

-The first Friday of every month we have a live video training presentation, followed by a live Q&A videoconference.
-All franchisees are invited to this monthly training and discussion (It’s a lot of fun, actually.
-Not to be missed!).
+Next: The first Friday of every month we offer video training presentation, followed by a live Q&A videoconference.
+All franchisees are invited to this monthly training and discussion (It’s actually a lot of fun!).

-Speaking of the franchise community, our franchisee discussion board is very active, with franchisees sharing experiences and asking questions, and just staying in touch with one another (most franchisees share their personal phone numbers too).
+Speaking of the franchise community, our franchisee discussion board is extremely active, with franchisees sharing experiences and asking questions, and just staying in touch with one another on a daily basis.

-Also, every year we have an event at Thriveworks HQ called “Thrivestock.”
-This is a type of homecoming for franchisees, and a time to celebrate, learn, reconnect face-to-face with operations, and present and learn from one another.
-Did I mention celebrate?
+Also, every year we’ve has an event at Thriveworks HQ called “Thrivestock.”
+This is a type of homecoming for franchisees, and a time to celebrate, learn, reconnect face-to-face with team member, and present and learn from one another.

 Basically, as a Thriveworks franchisee you never have to feel on your own, because there are lots of people available for advice and mentorship.